olofos/digital_test_runner/README.md

         dig_file.load_test(n).unwrap()
     }

-To actually run the test we need a driver which is implementing the `TestDriver` trait.
+To actually run the test we need a driver which is implementing the [TestDriver] trait.
+This trait describes the communication between the test runner and the device under test.

 ## Comparison with Digital